imranmd/Web_Fundamentals_Reading_Material/NodeJS/01_RDBMS_Concepts_and_Intro_to_MySql/05_Data_Modelling.md

    - Description: An online diagramming tool that includes features for creating ERDs.
 3. https://miro.com/

-### How to Use Data Modeling Tools
-- Create and define entities, attributes, and relationships.
-- Generate diagrams and documentation.
-- Collaborate with team members.

 ## 6. Best Practices in Data Modeling